GypsyDangerous/Cobalt-BASIC/README.md

 - [ ] add multi-line code compatability
 - [ ] add return statement
 - [ ] add iterative for loops
+- [ ] add default arguments to functions
+- [ ] add args and kwargs to functions

 ## Credits
 The base of this code was written while following this [tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SdoVexSmwy_tBgs7P0b97yD) on youtube.
 I have added some of my own features and syntax.
 I plan to go beyond this tutorial series and add even more features as I learn more about this topic.